mbuesch/letmein/SECURITY.md

 ```

 Setting the `seccomp` option to `kill` will fully enable seccomp.
-If the `letmeind` daemon executes a syscall that has not explicitly been allowed by the hard-coded allow-list, the Linux kernel will immediately kill `letmeind`.
+If letmein executes a syscall that has not explicitly been allowed by the hard-coded allow-list, the Linux kernel will immediately kill the process.
 That way attacker injected code cannot execute arbitrary syscalls that are not on the allow-list.

 Alternatively, you can configure the `seccomp` option to `log`.